sirix777/cycle-orm-factory/README.md

 For more information about Cycle ORM, see the [Cycle ORM documentation](https://cycle-orm.dev/docs).

 ## Migrator Commands
-The `Sirix\Cycle\Command\Migrator` namespace provides three commands for managing database migrations using Cycle ORM.
+The `Sirix\Cycle\Command\Migrator` namespace provides some commands for managing database migrations and the cached Cycle ORM schema.
 These commands are intended for use with the `laminas-cli` tool.

 ### 1. `cycle:migrator:run` Command